jstck/gcode-archiver/README.md

 - Fetches `gcode_metadata` from Moonraker at `http://<host>:<port><endpoint>`.
 - Computes recency per file as `max(modified, print_start_time)`.
 - Keeps the most recent `--keep` files; the rest are listed for archiving.
-- By default, prints dry-run `mv -n` commands from `--gcode-dir` to `--archive-dir`.
+- By default, executes moves from `--gcode-dir` to `--archive-dir`.
-- With `--execute`, creates destination directories as needed and moves files.
+- With `--dry-run`, prints `mv -n` commands without making changes.

 ### Usage